swmonkey/open/mermaid.md

 5. Comments
   The %% symbol is used for comments.
 Anything after %% on a line is ignored by the Mermaid renderer.
+The line %% Users at top is just a comment for humans, not part of the diagram.
+It’s often used to:

+Add notes or instructions for collaborators.
+Explain sections of the diagram (e.g., “%% Authentication flow starts here”).
+Temporarily disable code without deleting it.

     Diagrams
    Subgraph